parvathysjsu/CMPE255Project/final.md

 ### Classification models
 We have four classification models to identify the occurrence of wildfire given the weather details - temperatures(max, avg, min, hdd, cdd) and precipitation - of the region.
+The following are the models used -

 1. Logistic regression
 Identifying the occurrence of wildfire is a binary classification problem which can be trained using a simple logistic regression model.
+The below experiments were performed to improve the performance of the model
+1. Initially, the input data was trained using sklearn LogisticRegression().
+2. The input data was normalized to scale before being fed into the model.
+This helped in removing anomalies and grouping the similar data together.
+3. GridSearchCV - The hyperparameters of the model namely - C, scaler and penalty were experimented with different variation to find the optimal values.
+The best results were obtained using C=10, scaler='liblinear' and penalty='l2'.
+The results of the above experiments are recorded in the table below
 <table>
   <tr>
     <td>Experiments</td>